javiabellan/deep-learning/posts/3-regularization/weight_decay.md

 ## L1 regularization

+A type of regularization that penalizes weights in proportion to the sum of the absolute values of the weights.
+In models relying on sparse features, L1 regularization helps drive the weights of irrelevant or barely relevant features to exactly 0, which removes those features from the model.

 L1 regularization consists in adding to the loss function **the sum of the absolute value of all the weights** of the model, multiplied by a `wd` hyper-parameter (usually 0.0005):